Let’s face it; there are more articles about the advantages of marketing on the internet, then there are actual marketers in the industry.

 Marketing efforts traditionally focus on print mediums and digital mediums.
 While the conversion rates for the former are difficult to measure, the latter can be easily monitored, and accordingly, important demographics can be targeted.

 A more advanced version of this metric lets you calculate the CAC for each specific channel that you invest in.
 We cannot stress how important it is to compare the CAC for different channels.

 For example, let’s say you notice that your CAC is greater for Instagram than Facebook.
 That would mean that the money you are spending on Instagram marketing is not fetching you more customers.

-This would push you to redirect your resources to Facebook marketing, which has a lower CAC and is more profitable in this case.
+This would push you to redirect your resources to Facebook Ads, which has a lower CAC and is more profitable in this case.
 This metric helps marketers ensure optimal allocation of resources and zero down on the right channels.

 Each business has their own philosophy when it comes to how they attribute their customer acquisitions.
 So choose the model that aligns best with your business’s philosophy.